Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 Summary

-- Your engineering capacity to instrument and maintain metering infrastructure
+- Your engineering capacity — usage-based billing requires metering infrastructure that is non-trivial to build and maintain correctly

-Most mature products land on some form of hybrid — a committed base with metered growth — because it serves both vendor and customer interests better than either extreme.
+Most mature SaaS products land on a hybrid: a committed base subscription with metered growth above it.
+This structure serves both vendor and customer interests better than either extreme — the vendor gets a revenue floor, the customer gets budget certainty, and both benefit from organic expansion as usage grows.

 ABAXUS is a self-hosted usage-based billing engine for engineering teams that need metering infrastructure without per-transaction fees or third-party data dependency.
-See how it works.
+See pricing · Book architecture review · Compare platforms

 FAQs